whofferbert/iso-rebuild/README.md

       Does not delete previous environment, just rebuilds the squashfs from the

-    --build-preinstall-script
+    --preinstall
-      Specify a script to run before updating and running package adjustments A script to add repositories or keys would go here
+      Specify a script to run before updating and running package adjustments May be specified any number of times.

-    --build-postinstall-script
+    --postinstall
-      Specify a script to run after updating and running package adjustments A script to clean the environment or force file modifications might go here
+      Specify a script to run after updating and running package adjustments May be specified any number of times.

-    --vm-preinstall-script
+    --vm-preinstall
-      Specify a script to run before running VM package adjustments Same as --build-preinstall-script, but specific to VM ISOs
+      Specify a script to run before running VM package adjustments Same as --preinstall, but specific to VM ISOs

-    --vm-postinstall-script
+    --vm-postinstall
-      Specify a script to run after running VM package adjustments Same as --build-postinstall-script, but specific to VM ISOs
+      Specify a script to run after running VM package adjustments Same as --postinstall, but specific to VM ISOs

     --package-config /path/to/package.conf
-      Provide the path to the package configuration to use (default is ./install_packages)
+      Provide the path to the package configuration to use (default is /home/whofferbert/git/bash/iso-rebuild/package.conf)

     --no-install-recommends
       Do not install any additional recommended packages when rebuilding image.
 Default is to install recommended packages.

     --no-upgrade
       Do not run the package upgrade in the chroot environment.
 Default is to run a dist-upgrade.